FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+- Trying to do light flashes with the Tinkerbelle program is a bit harder than it looks.
+Also, having sounds should be tested first, because certain sounds are longer or short than expected.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+- Having changing colors to reflect what's happening in the scene.

 ## Part C. Prototype the device